Peterson047/shop-webapp/README.md

 # Shop-Webapp

-Shop-webapp is a single page progressive web app created - in the first place - for an artisan selling handmade soaps.
+Shop-webapp is a single page progressive web app created for a soap factory.

 Lighthouse score :